 Vugar Gashimov (Vüqar Həşimov) was born in Baku and learned the game from his father, a retired Army colonel and a candidate master, at the age of 6.
 He was one of several highly talented young grandmasters from Azerbaijan who have risen to prominence in world chess in recent years.
-Ill health, including epilepsy, brain tumors and high blood pressure, dogged him from 2000 onwards, forcing him out of competitive chess after Tata 2012, which was held at the beginning of that year.
+Ill health, including seizures, brain tumors and high blood pressure, dogged him from 2000 onwards, forcing him out of competitive chess after Tata 2012, which was held at the beginning of that year.
 He passed away on 10 January 2014, aged 27.

 <Age>: Gashimov was runner-up to Pentala Harikrishna at the World U10 championship in 1996 and runner-up at the European U18 Championship 2001 with 7.5/11, a point behind Zviad Izoria.
 Two years later, he placed =3rd with 8.5/13 at the World Junior Championships (2003) behind Shakhriyar Mamedyarov and Sergei Azarov and two years after that, he was outright 3rd behind Mamedyarov and Ferenc Berkes at the World Junior Championship (Boys) (2005).

 <National>: FIDE reported that Gashimov won the Azerbaijan national championships of 1995, 1996 and 1998, (1) but these are likely to have been youth championships given his age at the time of these events.
 In 2001, he was =2nd behind Mamedyarov.